doc4d/docs/docs/ViewPro/method-list.md

 In *vpAreaName*, pass the name of the 4D View Pro area.

-In *index*, you can pass an index for the new sheet.
+In *sheet*, you can pass an index for the new sheet.
 If the passed *index* is inferior to or equal to 0, the command inserts the new sheet at the beginning.
 If *index* exceeds the number of sheets, the command inserts the new sheet after the existing ones.

 >Indexing starts at 0.